MohammedAl13/Wireshark-Hacking-Lab/README.md

 ![chrome_NqxAvyQB5f](https://github.com/user-attachments/assets/76885414-7bab-420f-8c30-268a3d3b25fc)

-The purpose of this was to verify that communication has been successfully established between the CLient and Server VM.
+The purpose of this was to verify that communication has been successfully established between the client and Server VM.
 Now that everything is setup, I can now start the hacking portion of this lab.

 First, I will enable promiscuos mode within the Kali VM by going into Settings-->Network-->Advanced